 Masculine Christianity fights to champion what is right and to defeat evil.
 It is the applied force for good against which the gates of hell cannot prevail.
 It is an embodiment of the spirit of conquest in which the Great Commission was given.
 It is the unyielding determination to prevail against all odds and at any cost to achieve a righteous goal — even unto death on a cross.
 Masculine Christianity is the engine of revival: prophetic, expansionist, uncompromising.

 In Biblical history, the greatest heroes of the faith exemplified masculine Christianity.
-Abraham did not sit idly by when his brother Lot was captured by the four kings.
+Abraham did not sit idly by when his nephew Lot was captured by the four kings.
 He armed his servants and went out to rescue him by force.
-Moses faced down Pharoah in a series of aggressive confrontations.
+Moses faced down Pharaoh in a series of aggressive confrontations.
 David fearlessly challenged and defeated Goliath and then cut off his head as a trophy of battle.
 God blessed these righteous men and backed their righteous deeds with His power.